The student is normally expected to begin coursework in the fall semester.

 Master of Arts

-The Master of Arts with thesis requires thirty semester hours of coursework, including three hours in Radio-Television-Film 395; the student must take this course in the fall semester of the first year.
+The Master of Arts with thesis requires 30 semester hours of coursework, including three hours in Radio-Television-Film 395 which must be taken in the fall semester of the first year, three hours in Radio-Television-Film 380 which must be taken in the spring semester of the first year, and six hours of Radio-Television-Film 698.
 The Master of Arts with thesis is recommended for students who plan to continue their graduate work after receiving the master’s degree.
-The Master of Arts with report requires thirty-three hours of coursework.
+The Master of Arts with report requires 33 hours of coursework.

 Master of Fine Arts